 A hydration bladder is my preferred strategy for carrying water during most hikes, backpacking trips, and trail running adventures.
 I find myself hydrating more frequently when I can easily sip from the mouthpiece resting right at my chest, than when I must stop and remove my pack.
 For backpacking trips, I will usually combine a 3L reservoir with, either a Nalgene or collapsible bottle.

-These are the newest options for toting water in the backcountry, and they have quickly become one of my favorites.
-Insanely lightweight, easy to pack, and only taking up the space that is necessary (they get smaller as you drink the liquid inside) make collapsible water bottles perfect for just about any adventure outside.
+These are the newest options for toting H2O in the backcountry, and they have quickly become one of my favorites.
+Insanely lightweight, easy to pack, and only taking up the space that is necessary (they get smaller as you drink the liquid inside) make collapsible bottles perfect for just about any adventure outside.

 - Easy to pack and cram in tight spaces within a backpack, kayak, canoe, bicycle pannier, etc.